 We explained earlier that the accurate modelling of non-Gaussian non-stationary noise is out-of-reach.
 The remaining part of the glitches that cannot be identified by the coherent techniques described in the previous section constitutes the dominating background noise in burst searches.
 This background has to be estimated.
 However, GW signals cannot be turned off: the detectors cannot be shielded from them.
-Therefore, we don't have "noise-only" data at disposal for background estimation.
+Therefore, we don't have "noise-only" data at our disposal for background estimation.

 Nevertheless, the background can be estimated thanks to the availability of multiple data streams by time shifting one detector's data.
-The time-shift is chosen to be much longer than the time-of-flight between detectors ( $\sim$ 30 ms) and coherence time scale of the detector noise ( $\sim$ seconds).
-Time-shifted (or "time slide") analysis leave only triggers due to accidental coincidences of instrumental glitches.
+The time shift is chosen to be much longer than the time-of-flight between detectors $(\sim 30 \text{ ms})$ and coherence time scale of the detector noise ( $\sim$ seconds).
+The time-shifted (or "time-slide") analysis leaves only triggers due to accidental coincidences of instrumental glitches.
 The contribution from real GW signals is practically erased.
-By repeating the analysis many times with different time-shifts, we get an accurate estimate of the rate of background events.
-For sufficiently large time shifts, each trial can be considered independent to the other.
-However, the number of time-slides cannot be increased indefinitely as a significant correlation between time-slides will occur above a certain level [40].
+By repeating the analysis many times with different time shifts, we get an accurate estimate of the rate of background events.
+For sufficiently large time shifts, each trial can be considered independent of the other.
+However, the number of time slides cannot be increased indefinitely as a significant correlation between time slides will occur above a certain level [40].